marcoahv/fundamentals/docs/2 CSS/1 CSS.md

 - Changes made to the external style sheet are reflected on all linked web pages.

-These are the three methods for adding CSS to an HTML document.
-The external style sheet approach is the recommended method for larger websites and projects.
+- These are the three methods for adding CSS to an HTML document.
+- The external style sheet approach is the recommended method for larger websites and projects.

-### **CSS Selectors**
+### **=>** CSS Selectors

 - CSS selectors are used to specify which HTML elements should be styled.

-- A CSS rule consists of a selector and a declaration block containing style declarations.
+- A `CSS rule` consists of a selector and a declaration block containing style declarations.

-- We already learned about the type or element selector that selects all instances of a specific HTML element.
+- We already learned about the type or `element selector` that selects all instances of a specific HTML element.

 - CSS selectors help us target specific elements for styling in more complex web pages.